Who is the Chase Freedom Unlimited Card for?

-If you're looking to ease into interest payments, this card comes with 0% intro APR on both new purchases and balance transfers for the first 15 months.
+If you're looking to ease into interest payments, this card comes with 0% intro APR on both new purchases adn balance transfers for the first 15 months.
 After that, depending on your credit score the APR will be between 14.99 and 23.74%.
-This makes the card a terrific fit if you have to transfer a balance from another credit card, or want an intro APR period to finance a big purchase - like mattresses, a big trip, car payments, etc. This is another reason why the Chase Freedom Unlimited card is an excellent choice for people who will use it daily, since it offers limited interest on payments.
+This makes the card a terrific fit if you want an intro APR period to finance a big purchase - like mattresses, a big trip, car payments, etc. This is another reason why the Chase Freedom Unlimited card is an excellent choice for people who will use it daily, since it offers limited interest on payments.

 As if low-interest APR and the cash back rewards weren't enough, cardholders will adore that this card comes with no annual fee.
 This is one quality that sets the Chase Freedom Unlimited card apart from other similar cards.
 Instead of spending hundreds of dollars annually simply to maintain the ability to use the card, this money can go to other, more fruitful uses (such as investing in travel points).

 Because the Chase Freedom Unlimited card focuses on low interest and no annual fee, it is fairly common for cardholders to compliment this card with travel benefits by opening the Chase Sapphire Preferred Card or Chase Sapphire Reserve card.

 Chase Travel Partners include:

 - United Airlines